AdeleMehrafrouz/wiser-quantum-Project-1-Quantum-Walks-and-Monte-Carlo/README.md

-# Wiser-quantum-Project1 - Quantum Walks and Monte Carlo
+# WISER Quantum Project-1 - Quantum Walks and Monte Carlo

 This repository implements a **quantum version of the Galton Box** using Qiskit and simulates various probabilistic distributions, including: